xbmc/kodi-tv/src/content/article/kodi-at-fosdem-2024/index.md

 We have team members attending that are knowledgeable about, among other things, Python add-on programming, Kodi on Linux, the Kodi flatpak package, and Kodi on embedded GPUs.

 If you're in the area, we'd love to see you and get your first-hand feedback about ... well, anything, really.
-Please, join us for a chat and a coffee!
+We're also planning to have some sample branded merchandise for you to look at - so, please, join us for a chat and a coffee!